rism-digital/pae-code-spec/EDITORIAL.md

 The process is divided into three main activities:

-1. Reporting of an issue, or requesting a change, through the Issues section of this repository.
+1. Reporting an issue, or requesting a change, through the Issues section of this repository.
 Discussion may follow to clarify the scope of a change, or to present alternate courses of action.
-2. A Pull Request against the text of the specification is opened to enact the change.
+2. A Pull Request against the text of the specification enacts the change.
 The changes may go through several revisions, and the history of those revisions are captured in the Pull Request.
-3. Approval by the editors, and merging.
-At least two approvals by the editors, not including the author of the Pull Request, is required to merge a change.
+3. Approval by the Editors and merging the Pull Request.
+At least two approvals by the Editors, not including the author of the Pull Request, is required to merge a change.
 Once a change has been merged, it is part of the specification.

 Each of these steps serves to document the reason for the change and the person who requested it, the various iterations and discussions the change has gone through, and then a record of the approving editors who accepted the change.